souravverma94/react-facebook-replica/README.md

-# react-facebook-replica
-A Facebook Clone using React
+# Facebook Clone using React